dmgoeller/jsapi/README.md

 The `example` directive takes the following keywords:

 - `description` - The description of the example.
-- `external` - Specifies whether `value` is the URI of an external example.
+- `external_value` - The URI of an external sample value.
+- `serialized_value` - The serialized form of the sample value.
 - `summary` - The short summary of the example.
 - `value` - The sample value.